Apparence-io/gate/packages/gate_generator/README.md

 <img src="doc/images/cover.png" alt="flutter anchored onboarding screen" />
 </p>

+## Motivation
+Providing Service should be independant from your pages or other code.
+The DI pattern separates the responsibility of creating an object of the service class out of the client class.
+Also using code generation we can get rid of the boilerplate part.

 ## Features
 - provide Injectable as a singleton
 - provide Injectable as a dynamic service